BryanKalemba/Inksync---Real-time-editor-/README.md

 └─────────────┘                           └─────────────┘
 ```

+The bit I'm most proud of:

-- **CRDT engine:** [Yjs](https://docs.yjs.dev/) — the same library behind
+- **CRDT engine:** [Yjs](https://docs.yjs.dev/) — the same library that
-  JupyterLab's and TipTap's collaborative modes.
+  actually powers JupyterLab and TipTap's collaborative modes, so I'm at
+  least in good company.
 - **Transport:** Socket.io.
-The server implements the same sync/awareness
-  handshake as `y-websocket`, just carried over Socket.io instead of a raw
+I didn't just drop in `y-websocket` (the
+  "official" pairing for Yjs) — I hand-rolled the sync/awareness handshake
+  myself over Socket.io, mostly because I wanted to actually understand the
-  WebSocket, so it's a from-scratch protocol implementation rather than a
+  protocol rather than trust a library to do it for me.
+This is also where
-  drop-in library.
+  I found my worst bug (see below).
-- **Editor UI:** Quill, bound to the CRDT via `y-quill`, with `quill-cursors`
+- **Editor UI:** Quill, wired to the CRDT via `y-quill`, with `quill-cursors`
-  rendering everyone else's live cursor and selection in their own color.
+  drawing everyone else's live cursor and selection in their own colour.
-- **Presence:** Yjs Awareness protocol broadcasts who's connected and where
+- **Presence:** Yjs's Awareness protocol handles "who's online and where's
-  their cursor is, without touching the document itself.
+  their cursor" completely separately from the document content itself.
-- **Persistence:** each document's merged CRDT state is periodically
-  snapshotted to SQLite (`better-sqlite3`), so documents survive server
+- **Persistence:** each document's merged state gets snapshotted to SQLite
-  restarts without keeping a full edit history.
+  (`better-sqlite3`) every couple of seconds, so a server restart doesn't
+  lose anyone's work.

 ## Project structure

+Fairly standard split — a `backend` folder for the Node/Socket.io server and
+a `frontend` folder for the React app:

 ```
 realtime-editor/